amisu-ctr/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-2- Add /action to the PATH. /action should be the last directory the shell looks into when lookin gfor a program Create a script that coiunts the number of directories in the PATH 4- Create a script that lists environment variables
+2- Add /action to the PATH. /action should be the last directory the shell looks into when lookin gfor a program Create a script that coiunts the number of directories in the PATH 4- Create a script that lists environment variables Create a script that lists all local variable and environment variable, and functions